 For a fun twist on the traditional portrait, alter vintage illustrations by swapping in the faces of family and friends.
 Download the samples and follow along as Diana shows you how to blend two different images into a seamless whole

 The September/October 2012 issue of PET has left the printer and should be winging its way around the US and far-flung reaches of the globe; once you get your issue, don’t forget to check out the sample files and Web links on our site.

 These are the sample images to follow along with Larry Becker’s “Stop Glaring at Me” tutorial from the May/June 2013 issue of PET.

-These are the two sample files to follow along with Diana Day’s “Vintage Clip Art” article in the September/October 2010 issue of Photoshop Elements Techniques.
+These are the sample images to follow along with Diana Day’s “Full Steam Ahead” tutorial from the July/August 2013 issue of PET.